-Non-current assets for Voluntary Aided and Foundation schools are not directly owned by the Council and are not considered to be controlled by the Council as no formal rights to use the assets through a licence arrangement are passed to the School or Governing Bodies.
+Non-current assets for Voluntary Aided and Foundation schools are not directly owned by the t) Revenue Expenditure Funded from Capital Under Statute

+Council and are not considered to be controlled by the Council as no formal rights to use the assets through a licence arrangement are passed to the School or Governing Bodies.
 As a result, these schools are not recognised on the Balance Sheet.